 T.Y.
-Lin International leads a joint venture that is providing complete design services for the replacement of the 2.1-mile eastern span of the Bay Bridge between San Francisco and Oakland.
+Lin International leads the joint venture of T.Y.
+Lin International and Moffatt and Nichol Engineers as Engineer of Record for the replacement of the 2.1-mile eastern span of the Bay Bridge between San Francisco and Oakland.
 From conceptual and final design through construction support services, T.Y.
 Lin International has been involved in all phases of developing the world’s longest single-tower, self-anchored suspension bridge.

-- When built, the new Bay Bridge will feature a record-setting, single self-anchored suspension span of 1263 feet.
+- The new Bay Bridge features a record-setting self-anchored suspension span of 1,263 feet.

-- First suspension bridge constructed with no connection between the deck and tower.
+- It is the first suspension bridge constructed with no connection between the deck and tower.

-- First use of Shear Link fuse in the tower of a cable supported bridge
+- The project features the first use of a shear link fuse in the 525-ft steel tower of a cable-supported bridge.

 - Precast girder segments for the Skyway weigh 300 to 800 tons—the largest ever built in the world.

 - State-of-the-art hinge pipe beams were designed and built at the expansion joints between bridge frames.